Spite Extreme Wing

 Fool's Gold (bonus)

 Spring certainly gets some Mellotron in; apart from the two tracks where they managed to resist the temptation, the band slather it all over everything, mostly to good effect, it has to be said.
 The music is probably less interesting than I'd been led to believe, sadly; typical early progressive, just with Mellotron instead of organ, or indeed, anything much else, although Brown also sticks in the odd bit of organ and piano.
 So, to be brutally honest, a rather ordinary proto-prog album, but packed to the gills with The Beast, justifying its 'Mellotron classic' tag.
-The original triple fold-out sleeve is gorgeous, but you're unlikely to find one, so I'd settle for the CD, although the bonus tracks are a bit unexciting.
+The original triple fold-out sleeve is gorgeous, but you're unlikely to find one, so I'd settle for the CD, although the bonus tracks on 1992's original CD issue, on The Laser's Edge, are a bit unexciting.

 Trying to untangle the Gordian knot of confusion surrounding Spring 2 (a.k.a.
 Second Harvest) is a job worthy of Hercules, to stretch the Ancient Greek connection from their debut's Golden Fleece to breaking point.
-OK, it's not quite that obfuscated, but a collection of what sound like demo recordings leaked out on Far-Eastern CD a while back, possibly as early as the '90s, although their status seemed to be nearer 'bootleg' than 'official'.
+OK, it's not quite that obfuscated, but a collection of what sound like demo recordings leaked out on Far-Eastern CD a while back, although their status seemed to be nearer 'bootleg' than 'official'.
 The Second Harvest label finally released them officially as, er, Second Harvest in 2007, giving the rest of us a chance to hear what all the fuss is about.
-Er, very little, if truth be told; better contributions include High Horse and the 'bonus' versions of Hendre Mews and Fool's Gold (are these the same bonus tracks as on their debut?), but the majority of the material is rather limp mainstream early '70s rock, with little real progressive input.
-Although their MkII crops up on several tracks, the use is well down from Spring, with naught but murky strings on Hendre Mews, a clicky sax solo and strings on High Horse, strings on A Word Full Of Whispers, vibes on Losers and another sax solo on Get My Share, although I suppose that's still an awful lot more Mellotron than you'll hear on most albums on this site.
+Er, very little, if truth be told; better contributions include High Horses and the 'bonus' versions of Hendre Mews and Fool's Gold, but the majority of the material is rather limp mainstream early '70s rock, with little real progressive input.
+Although their MkII crops up on several tracks, the use is well down from Spring, with naught but murky strings on Hendre Mews, a clicky trombone solo and strings on High Horses, strings on A World Full Of Whispers, vibes on Losers and another trombone solo on Get My Share, although I suppose that's still an awful lot more Mellotron than you'll hear on most albums on this site.